How many Different Types of Collagen are there?

 It makes up the home of your unborn child for 40 weeks.
-But, *gasp*, can a pregnant woman take multi-collagen? (we’ll be addressing that in a future article with help from our Dr. Cate).
+But, *gasp*, can a pregnant woman take multi-collagen?
+Yes, collagen is safe to take during pregnancy.

 Type V collagen is also found in the eyes, specifically in the cornea.